-When deemed effective in terms of capital relief versus costs incurred, a.s.r. enters into reinsurance agreements to mitigate Non-life insurance risks.
+When deemed effective in terms of capital relief versus costs incurred, a.s.r. enters into reinsurance agreements to mitigate non-life insurance risks.
 Reinsurance can be taken out for each separate claim (per risk), for the accumulation of claims due to natural disasters or to human actions (per event), or for both these risks.

 The level of retention in the various reinsurance contracts is aligned with the size and the risk profile of the underlying portfolios, taking account of the cost of reinsurance on the one hand, and of the risk that is retained on the other.
 By determining the retention, the impact on the statement of financial position is taken into account as well.
-The difference in the retention of the disability insurance portfolio depends on the structure of the contract (basic coverage or indexed).

-To limit risk concentration, reinsurance contracts are placed with various reinsurance companies. a.s.r. requires the counterparties to be rated at least single A. The reinsurance programme has remained largely the same as in previous years in terms of cover and limits.
+To limit risk concentration, reinsurance contracts are placed with various reinsurance companies. a.s.r. requires the counterparties to be rated at least single A-.
+The reinsurance programme has remained largely the same as in previous years in terms of cover and limits.
 The most significant reinsured risk is windstorm.
-In 2016, a.s.r. purchased excess of loss reinsurance for accident year 2017 for windstorm in excess of € 30 million with a limit of € 390 million.
+For accident year 2018 a.s.r. purchased reinsurance coverage for windstorm in excess of € 35 million with a limit of € 500 million.